General Cable's Blown Fiber Systems: Revolutionizing Fiber Networks

 The second offering is the NextGen® Brand Bundled Blown Optical Fiber System, which is ideal in applications that contain longer, straighter paths.
 Bundles are comprised of six color-coded optical fibers encapsulated in an extruded blowable jacket.
 Using a similar process as the Individual BOF System, one, two or three bundles can be installed per Microduct.
 Additionally, bundles can be “uninstalled” and repurposed elsewhere in your network.

-Click here to learn more today about General Cable's BOF System.
+Click here to learn more today about our BOF System for Commercial applications.